generalist-robots/generalist-robots.github.io/_speakers/dieter_fox.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-Training Manipulation Skills in Simulations
+Training Manipulation Skills in Simulation